Raz18/kanboard-automation/README.md

 ## 5. Allure Report Example

-This repository includes a pre-generated sample Allure report (`-allure-report.zip`) to demonstrate the framework's output without needing to run the tests locally.
+This repository includes a pre-generated sample Allure report (`allure-report.zip`) to demonstrate the framework's output without needing to run the tests locally.

 To view the report:

-1. **Find the File**: Locate the `allure-results.zip` file in the root of this repository.
+1. **Find the File**: Locate the `allure-report.zip` file in the root of this repository.
 2. **Unzip the Archive**: Extract the contents of the zip file.
 This will create a new folder named `allure-report`.
 3. **Open in Browser**: Navigate into the newly created `allure-report` folder and open the `index.html` file in your web browser.